bartdebever/GD7/Portfolio/content/post/concept/index.md

 To start off, lets focus on the player, the first mechanic a developer would need to implement is the camera and movement system of the player character.
-This is something I will intend to leave at the developers implementation as this varies a lot on a game by game basis.
+This is something I intend to leave at the developers to implementation as the implementation varies a lot on a game by game basis.

 The main focus of the project is on the guard AI and developing tools around it.
-How would I implement an interface for being searching, being alerted, movement, etc?
+How would I implement an interface for searching, being alerted, movement, etc?
-How would you make these components and make them expandable for the developer without them having to even open your source code?
+How would you make these components and make them expandable for the developer without the developer having to even open the source code?
-How could I make the game play itself?

 ## Research and design possibilities